 The first Earth Day was a “teach-in” focused on engaging thousands of students on a sunny, spring day in 1970 to help address the environmental crises of the day.
 Today, International Earth Day is global day of action, celebrated in over 190 countries, raising awareness of ideas to support a happy and healthy planet.

-Why Earth Day is Important
+Why We Love Earth Day

 A. We All Have Only One Earth